Other modules

 SEA models

 In Statistical Energy Analysis the vibroacoustic system is modelled as systems of coupled reverberant wave fields that exchange energy.
-The method is described in in [Lyo1995] and [Pei2022].
+The method is described in in [Lyo1995] and [Pei2022] in detail or briefly in SEA introduction.
 For the set-up of such models the database must be populated with system properties namely the geometry, the property determining the wave motion, the coupling physics and the sources.

 Required imports